HubSpot/mobile-chat-sdk-android/hubspot/GettingStarted.md

 As a start, you need to add a hubspot package into your applications.
 You can add these below line of code in the build.gradle file.
 ```
-implementation "com.hubspot.mobilesdk:hubspot:LATEST_VERSION"  // Use the latest version of the sdk here
+implementation "com.hubspot.mobilechatsdk:mobile-chat-sdk-android::LATEST_VERSION"  // Use the latest version of the sdk here
 ```

 Be sure to download and include the `hubspot-info.json` file from your hubspot account and keep it